j0narch3r/project-log/README.md

 project-log
 ===========

 I have finally decided to get ideas out of my notes file on my hard drive.
+They will only die without the oxygen of feedback and community.
+Honestly, too many have already suffered that fate over the years.
-They will only die without the oxygen of feedback and community so I hope that posting here will get some of them moving.
+So I hope that posting here will get some of them moving.

 # Projects in development